Official Government Website

 Eric Fredericksen was nominated by a statutorily authorized committee and appointed by Idaho Governor Brad Little as the State Public Defender in September 2023.
 The Office of the State Public Defender is comprised of the SPD and Alternate Counsel Division.
 Employees are located throughout Idaho.

-Fredericksen is joined on the SPD administration team by Deputy Director Kathleen Elliott; General Counsel Brady King; Litigation Director Doug Nelson; Operations Director LaDonna Speiser; Communication Director Patrick Orr; Principal Financial Specialist Tim Hibbard; Principal Research Analyst Mark LaSalle; Case Management System Coordinator Rachel Burdick; and Training and Projects Coordinator Jennifer Cichocki.
+Fredericksen is joined on the SPD administration team by Deputy Director Kathleen Elliott; General Counsel Brady King; Litigation Director Doug Nelson; Operations Director LaDonna Speiser; Communication Director Patrick Orr; Principal Financial Specialist Tim Hibbard; Principal Research Analyst Mark LaSalle; and Training and Projects Coordinator Jennifer Cichocki.

 The Alternate Counsel Division is run by Director Shannon Romero and Contract Coordinator Jared Ricks.